Formulary

 • Non-fasting full lipid profile (total cholesterol, HDL-C, non-HDL-C, triglycerides).

-• Measure CK if persistent generalised unexplained muscle pain, whether or not associated with previous lipid-lowering therapy.
+• Measure CK if patient has had persistent generalised unexplained muscle pain, tenderness or weakness, whether associated or not with previous lipid-lowering therapy.
 Do not measure CK level if the patient is asymptomatic.

 • If CK still 5x ULN, do not start treatment.